lubuntu-team/manual/source/2/2.6/Games.rst

 Chapter 2.6 Games
 =================

-This Chapter documentes games included in Lubuntu.
+This Chapter documents games included in Lubuntu.

 .. toctree::